ckeditor/ckeditor5/docs/builds/guides/migration/migration-to-27.0.0.md

 // New code.
 this.listenTo( view.document, 'enter', ( evt, data ) => {
 	// This event could be triggered from inside the widget but we are interested
-	// only when the widget is selected itself. if ( evt.eventPhase != 'atTarget' ) {
+	// only when the widget itself is selected. if ( evt.eventPhase != 'atTarget' ) {
 		return;
 	}